kerelkh/Py-List-to-Do/README.md

 > 2. open browser
 > 3. Add Task to do on input form and `enter`
 > 4. for completing task, check item then you good to go

+### Notes: This is simple project that i build when i learn pyton again